Grav3Lord/heroku-ui/README.md

 - Integration with Selenide for simplified Selenium interactions.
 - Allure reporting for test results.
 - Docker support for running tests in a containerized environment.
-- CI/CD emulation using GitHub Actions and Docker.

 ## Prerequisites
 - **Java 17** or higher